-Q: We often get tired the news and we are told to avoid the news if we are anxious.
-This Psalm does not ask us to focus on the anxious news feeds but to step back and mediate on a wider view of human struggles.
-How can this meditation make us wise and cause us to number our days?
+Q: This Psalm asks us to step back and mediate on a wider view of human struggles.
+How can this meditation make us wise and cause us to number our days (v12)?

-Q: The Psalm does not leave us meditating on struggle but becomes a prayer asking God to relent.
+Q: The Psalm does not leave us meditating on struggle but becomes a prayer asking God to relent (v13).
 What are we to ask God to relent or turn from?

-Q: What does this Psalm ask God to establish in our lives in response to our prayer and what is our response in the Psalm?
+Q: What does this Psalm ask God to establish in our lives in response to our prayer?

 Q: Why is daily worship in our lives and weekly worship together important especially during troubled times?